History of the Jews in Indonesia: History

 In the 1850s, Jewish traveler Jacob Saphir was the first to write about the Jewish community in the Dutch East Indies after visiting Batavia, Dutch East Indies.
 He had spoken with a local Jew who told him of about 20 Jewish families in the city and several more in Surabaya and Semarang.
 Most of the Jews living in the Dutch East Indies in the 19th century were Dutch Jews who worked as merchants or were affiliated with the colonial regime.
-Other members of the Jewish community were immigrants from Iraq or Aden.
+Other members of the Jewish community were immigrants from Iraq or Aden which were mostly concentrated in Surabaya and Semarang.